muskan01/testcases/addition.md

   Then - see the sum as the result in decimal

-Scenario: Addition of +ve and -ve number
+Scenario: Addition of positive and negative number

-  Given The calculater is on
+  Given The calculator is on

   When - type in "positive number"